maxpichev/Wazuh-SIEM-lab---Windows-endpoint-Sysmon-Attomic-Red-Team-Detection-rules/README.md

-This project demonstrates end-to-end SIEM rule development, testing, and triage on a Windows endpoint using Sysmon as the primary log source.
+This project demonstrates how i built practical detections from scratch, tested them against real attacker techniques, and triaged the alerts they generated.

 🧪 Wazuh Home Lab – SIEM Detection and Triage Practice